kevin8999/kevin8999/README.md

 I'm a Computer Science student passionate about technology, coding, and problem-solving.
 I love exploring new programming languages and frameworks, and I'm always eager to learn more!

+I currently have experience in:

+- Python
+- C++
+- JavaScript

 ## Contact
 - **Email**: kevinduong306 [at] gmail [dot] com.
 (Replace `[at]` with `@` and `[dot]` with `.`)
 - **LinkedIn**: https://linkedin.com/in/kevinvduong